juliejonak/Blockchain-Notes/README.md

 Following the task list, we need to modify the server to get rid of the proof of work function, adjust what constitutes a valid proof, and modify the mine endpoint to validate or reject a submitted proof.

-Remember:

-To prevent having to restart your server manually with each file change, you can run this script in the terminal:
+Remember, to prevent having to restart your server manually with each file change, you can run this script in the terminal:

 <br>